Volcanic tsunami: Slope instabilities

 The slopes of many volcanoes are naturally unstable due to magmatic intrusions, structural discontinuities, high lava accumulation rates and hydrothermal alteration.
 Slope failures of volcanic edifices produce a wide spectrum of instability phenomena ranging from rockfalls and small landslides to large debris avalanches.
 The impact of debris sweeping into a waterbody can produce an impulsive wave which then propagates away from the source.
 Slope instabilities at volcanoes have accounted for 1% of tsunamis observed since the 17th century.

 Tsunamis caused by slope instabilities occurred at Hokkaido Koma-ga-take in 1640, Mount Unzen in 1792, Augustine Volcano in 1883, Ritter Island in 1888, Paluweh in 1928, Iliwerung in 1979, Mount St. Helens in 1980, Vulcano in 1988, Stromboli in 2002 and Anak Krakatoa in 2018.

 Some geologists claim that large landslides from volcanic islands may be able to generate megatsunamis that can cross oceans, e.g. Cumbre Vieja on La Palma (Cumbre Vieja tsunami hazard) in the Canary Islands, but this is disputed by many others.

+Limnic eruptions

+Limnic eruptions are a very rare phenomenon involving sudden discharges of volcanic gases from deep lake waters.
+These discharges can cause large water displacements in lakes, triggering lake tsunamis.
+Lake Nyos, a volcanic crater lake in Cameroon, underwent a limnic eruption on 21 August 1986 when a large amount of carbon dioxide overturned in the lake.
+The eruption spawned a wave of at least 25 m that swept the shore on one side.